ywamsendai/new-ywamsendai.org/content/en/home/about.md

  css_class = ""
 +++

 YWAM is a global movement, full of young people who are driven by a passion to know God and make Him known.
-We have been making waves here in Japan since 1975.
+We have been making waves here in Japan since 1975, and Tohoku (north-east Japan) since 2018!

 [Who we are]({{< ref "/about/index.md" >}})